Floydlang/floyd/docs/floyd_systems_ref.md

 ???
 TBD

 Use to save a value to local file system efficiently.
 Only diffs are stored / loaded.
-Allows cross-session persistance.
+Allows cross-session persistence.
 Uses SHA1 and content deduplication.